CartoDB/airship/packages/styles/src/core/layout/main/map-area/map-panels/README.md

 ## .as-map-panels

-Map panels is the section where the `as-panels` element will be placed.
+Map panels is the section where the `as-map-panels` element will be placed.

 > The `map-panels` element must be a direct child of the `map-area` at the same level of `#map`.